7 Ways to Improve Your Writing Skills

 Put together an opinion piece for your local newspaper or publication you like.

-Even if a text is grammatically correct, you can make it more dynamic and interesting with some polish.
+Even if a text is grammatically correct, you may be able to make it more unique and interesting with some enhancements.
 Here are some common ways you can sharpen your writing:

 Choose strong verbs (for example, “sprinted,” “dashed,” or “bolted” instead of “ran”).